 The first question to ask when planning a webcast is “does this need to be live?”
 If the webcast has no interactive elements, such as live Q&A, polling, or two-way communication with the audience – why add the complications of a live webcast?
 You always have the option to record a show and then stream later as if it is live.

 Keep in mind that interactivity can have a major impact on audience engagement.
-Allowing your audience members to both listen and participate in your webcast will get them more involved and engaged in the topic and add value to their attendance.
-Think about how to get your audience involved in the webcast and not just be a spectator.
+Allow your audience members to both listen and participate in your webcast to drive greater engagement and add value to the attendee experience.
+Think more about how to get your audience involved in the webcast.

 HAVE SAFETY NETS

 When it comes to broadcasts, take it from someone who’s worked in live television for 18 years, anything can happen.
 That’s why you must always plan for the worst and proactively prepare for potential issues.
-Thinking ahead to make sure that you have things like a backup encoder, a second connection (whether it’s internet or bonded cellular), a phone line back up for audio, could be vital to the success of your show.
-These precautions are examples of backups that all good productions have in place because you never know when the gremlins will creep in and the show must go on!
+Thinking ahead to make sure that you have things like a backup encoder, a second connection (internet or bonded cellular), or a phone line back up for audio, could be vital to the success of your show.
+These precautions are examples of backups that all good productions have in place.
+Because you never know when the gremlins will creep in.
+And the show must go on!

 Once you know how to produce a successful webcast, there is no limit to the things you and your company can achieve using webcasting technologies.
 You can stream to audience nationwide, hold company town hall meetings, and even support live training initiatives.